-Statement of principles
+1.0 Statement of principles

-For the purposes of this policy, a 'parent' is any adult including parents, carers, visitors supporting parents or any other adult who makes contact with the school or its staff members regarding school matters.
-This policy has been written taking into account the DfE Guidance 'Controlling access to school premises' November 2018.
+For the purposes of this policy, a "parent" is any adult including parents, carers, visitors supporting parents or any other adult who makes contact with the school or its staff members regarding school matters.
+This policy has been written taking into account the DfE Guidance 'Advice on school security: Access to, and barring individuals from school premises' December 2012.

 At Glebe School, we value the positive relationships forged with parents and visitors to the school.
-We encourage close links and with parents and the community and believe that pupils benefit when the relationship between home and school is a positive one.
-Some of the school events where we encourage parents and carers to visit or be actively involved include:
+We encourage close links with parents and the community and believe that students benefit when the relationship between home and school is a positive one.
+We also strive to make our school a place where as adults we model for students the behaviour we teach and expect.
+In general, we place a high importance on good manners, positive communication and mutual respect.